-T-Mobile CMO would like to see the end of device subsidiesAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile CMO would like to see the end of device subsidiesAlex Wagner - Editorial Director of News and Content

 When it comes time to pick a new cell phone, most folks wander into their carrier's store and sign up for a new two-year contract in order to pay a subsidized price for the handset that's quite a bit cheaper than its actual cost.
 T-Mobile CMO Cole Brodman recently voiced his displeasure with this subsidy system, saying that if he were "king for a day," he'd like to see device subsidies given the axe.
 Brodman explained that subsidies distort the actual cost of devices and cause consumers to devalue the handsets that they've already got.
 Here's a partial snippet of what Brodman had to say: